 - Time-series data analytics

-Diagnostic Analytics are often used in Human Resources management in order to determine the qualities and potential of employees or candidates for positions.
+Diagnostic Analytics are often used in Human Resources management to determine the qualities and potential of employees or candidates for positions.

 As you might’ve guessed from the title - predictive analytics is designed to foresee: